 5-day workouts do not require pairing muscle groups.
 Granted, pairing muscle groups has its own advantages.

-But pairing muscles groups together or working out the full body also means that you typically have to stick with the same 3 or 4 exercises.
+But pairing muscle groups together or working out the full-body also means that you typically have to stick with the same 3 or 4 exercises.

 This is definitely an okay thing to do.

 When I started out, I found that I needed the repetitive exercises to simply build up my strength first.

 With a 5-day workout split, you have a greater range of exercises to try.